 homeDNAdirect New Zealand offers you a reliable, comprehensive genetic marker home paternity test that is highly accurate, affordable and accredited for your complete peace of mind.
 We can provide paternity testing services anywhere in New Zealand including Auckland, Christchurch, Wellington and Hamilton.
+Postal and Delivery times are constantly changing.
+Whilst every effort is made to reduce time where possible this cannot always be achieved due to actions outside our control.
+The times quoted are from the time the final sample is received.

 homeDNAdirect can provide you with a recognized immigration DNA testing service which includes maternity, paternity and relationship immigration tests.
 Immigration New Zealand, the INZ, is the department responsible deciding visa applications and all immigration into New Zealand.
+Postal and Delivery times are constantly changing.
+Whilst every effort is made to reduce time where possible this cannot always be achieved due to actions outside our control.
+The times quoted are from the time the final sample is received.

 Legal DNA testing is ideal when one needs court admissible results, for example, in cases involving child support payments, a judicial paternity order, paternity fraud and a number of other related issues.
 We offer legal DNA testing on all our paternity and relationship services.
+Postal and Delivery times are constantly changing.
+Whilst every effort is made to reduce time where possible this cannot always be achieved due to actions outside our control.
+The times quoted are from the time the final sample is received.

 Our DNA paternity testing services